What Does it Cost to Enroll In Financial Aid NOW™?

 - About a month later the bearings in the front wheel went bad.

-- Again, we went back down to the little bike store and they said to be about fifteen bucks
+- Again, we went back down to the little bike store and they said it would be about fifteen bucks to replace.

-- At that point, I threw in the towel and I said no way.
+- At that point, I threw in the towel.

 - Then we went and bought a Schwinn bicycle for $269.95.

 My six-year-old daughter rode that bicycle, raised the handlebars, took the fenders off, and made a dirt bike out of it.
 She rode that bicycle regularly for the next 10 years and the only other expense we had was literally two tires for that bike.